-The Bank Market Risk Management prepares tables indicating compliance with internal and regulatory liquidity ratios, for all banking units and for the Bank and submits them to the ALCO.
+The Bank Market Risk Management prepares tables indicating compliance with internal and regulatory liquidity ratios for the Bank and submits them to the ALCO.

 Quarterly

 The Board of Directors is informed of compliance with internal and regulatory liquidity ratios for each banking unit and for the Bank on at least a quarterly basis.